 Birds chirping, trees blooming and feet on the pavement all signal the arrival of spring.
 However, hitting the great outdoors for a 5K or fun run involves more than just lacing up your sneakers and programming the perfect playlist.
 After a long winter slumber, these five simple steps will get you on your feet again — the safe and healthy way.

 Starving yourself should never be part of an exercise regimen, but eating right should.
 Fuel up with whole-grain breads, pastas and rice two hours before your workout.
 Complex carbohydrates, including whole grains, are digested slower than simple carbohydrates, resulting in more sustained energy throughout the day.
-Foods to avoid include those high in added sugars such as jams and jellies, cookies, cakes, pies and doughnuts.
-Foods high in added sugars may provide a quick fuel source, but they don't offer much in the way of other nutrients.

 It's important to start all activity well-hydrated.
 Even slight dehydration can have significant effects on performance.
 Staying hydrated is sure to help you feel energized and perform at the top of your game.
 Make a point to drink fluids at regular intervals throughout the day to maintain a healthy hydration status.
 When trying to determine if you should drink water or a sports drink, consider intensity and duration.
 If the activity lasts longer than 60 minutes, a sports drink may be beneficial to provide some addition fuel and replace the electrolytes lost in sweat.

 Don't skip the stretching!
 The warm-up and cool-down are key components of any workout and are necessary for proper recovery and to prevent injury.